A Step-By-Step Guide to Custom Segments in Google Analytics:

 4. How to create a custom segment:

 When logging into Google Analytics go to a standard report, such as Behaviour > Site Content.
-Select a suitable time period to gather enough visitors to make it worthwhile segmenting your data, say a month or less depending upon your traffic volumes.
+Select a suitable time period to gather enough visitors to make it worthwhile segmenting your data.
+About a month or less depending upon your traffic volumes.

 Near the top of your screen and opposite ‘All users’ you will see ‘+Add Segment’.